norihiro/obs-face-tracker/doc/properties.md

 This is a proportional constant.
 The dimension is inverse time and the unit is s<sup>-1</sup>.
 Larger value will result faster response.

+The property will be saved to and recalled from presets.

 ### Ki
 This is a integral constant.
 The dimension is inverse time and the unit is s<sup>-1</sup>.
 Larger value results more tracking of slow move.

+The property will be saved to and recalled from presets.

 ### Td
 This is a derivative constant.
 The dimension is time and the unit is s.
 0 will result no derivative term.
 Larger value will make faster tracking when the subject start to move.

+The property will be saved to and recalled from presets.

 ### LPF for Td
 This is an inverse of the cut-off frequency for the low-pass filter (LPF), which affects the derivative term of PID control element.
 The dimension is time and the unit is s.
 The LPF will reduce noise of face detection and small move of the subject.

+The property will be saved to and recalled from presets.

 ### Attenuation (Z)
 This is another proportional constant that affects only the zoom factor.